 The rest of the paper is organized as follows.
-After presenting the Kondo lattice model in Sec.~\ref{sec:Kondo lattice model}, we show the results by the variational calculations for the Kondo lattice model on the triangular lattice in Sec.~\ref{sec:Variational calculations}.
+After presenting the double exchange model in Sec.~\ref{sec:Kondo lattice model}, we show the results by the variational calculations for the double exchange model on the triangular lattice in Sec.~\ref{sec:Variational calculations}.
 We discuss the optimal variational parameters and the Fermi surfaces while changing the magnetic field and easy-axis single-ion anisotropy.
 We examine the stability of the SkXs by using the unbiased KPM-LD simulations in Sec.~\ref{sec:Langevin dynamics simulation}.
 We also show the result by the simulated annealing for the effective spin model.
 We summarize our results in Sec.~\ref{sec:Summary}.